sajuukthanatoskhar/test_free_inventory_tracker/README.md

     - [INFO] This is in the *.stn
 - [TBD] count how many ships have the fit's name in a hangar (or text copied/pasted from a hangar) and compare against the target number
-  - [TBD-50%] Hangar is fetched via copy paste from game (No ESI, thank fuck)
+  - [DONE] Hangar is fetched via copy paste from game (No ESI, thank fuck)
     - [PROBLEM]Some parsing problems with some strings
       - [EXAMPLE]Fucking Kevin Spacey and his capsule